 - What other accounts add to your 5/24 status?

 - What to do if you are over 5/24

 - What to do if you are under 5/24

 - Should you wait to apply for a Chase card?

-The Chase 5/24 rule is an unwritten rule from Chase that prevents you from opening a new card with Chase (and earning the sign-up bonus on that card) if you've opened too many credit cards in the recent past.
+The Chase 5/24 rule is an unwritten rule from Chase that prevents you from opening a new card with Chase (and earning the sign-up bonus on that card) if you've opened too many credit cards with any issuer in the recent past.

 What is the Chase 5/24 rule?

 The Chase 5/24 rule is a restriction on who can apply for Chase credit cards.
 5/24 is an mnemonic code for "five credit card inquiries in the past 24 months."
 If you have more than five inquiries, you will likely be denied a Chase credit card.

 This rule is not "official" — in other words, it's not published in any of Chase's terms and conditions.
 However, the rule has been documented by the credit card community, with users sharing their own reports on applying for Chase cards.